RononDex/Sun.Plasma/README.md

 ### Sun.Plasma
 A fleet wide management tool that all memebers of SUN have access to.
 It features a wide range of features that make communication and management of the fleet easier.

+PLASMA stands for: Publication of Logistics And Servicemen Main Assigments

 This projects is coded in C# using the .NET Framework 4.0 and WPF for the GUI stuff.

 ---